enjaku4/rabarber/README.md

 Rabarber.all_roles
 ```

 > **Note:** Some methods have been deprecated in favor of the new API shown above.
-The deprecated methods still work but will be removed in a future major version.
-See the [changelog](https://github.com/enjaku4/rabarber/blob/main/CHANGELOG.md#v520) for the complete list of deprecated methods and their new counterparts.
+Deprecated methods still work but will be removed in a future major version.
+See the [changelog](https://github.com/enjaku4/rabarber/blob/main/CHANGELOG.md#v520) for the complete list of deprecated methods and their replacements.

 ## Controller Authorization